cfwprpht/libhb-master/README.md

            AppLoop   == Core 3.
      TinyXml static library stub is included within the "libs" folder, which the SampleUtil will need to compile correctly.
        Just copy the stub to /SDK/target/lib/.

+     Added ps4_vs_template_hack.exe which will install libhbs main.cpp, program.cpp and program.h as templates for
+       PS4 ELF Projects.

  * [Update 18](https://www.youtube.com/watch?v=mg3RBstJ__8 "Libhb Update 18")